-The city health department, community members, and other partners could collaborate to establish a CIE with a focus on addressing the needs of unhoused individuals with behavioral health issues cycling in and out of the city jail.
-A consent driven system for securely and responsibly sharing individual data with providers across sectors could help to disrupt the punitive cycle and promote access to services that meet individuals' needs, with the goal of improving the likelihood that their conditions stabilize over time.

-Specifically, a CIE could aim to facilitate:
+The city health department, community members, and other partners could collaborate to establish a CIETM with a focus on addressing the needs of unhoused individuals with behavioral health issues cycling in and out of the city jail.
+A consent-driven system for securely and responsibly sharing individual data with providers across sectors could help to disrupt the punitive cycle and promote access to services that meet individuals' with the goal of improving the likelihood that they will stabilize over time.
+Specifically, a CIETM could aim to facilitate: